imafancydev/imafancydev/README.md

 Full Stack Software Developer
 -----------------------------

 I'm a 19 years old developer.
 I love to code and figure it out how to solve deep problems using high-edge tech.
-My main focus are front and back-end development, making applications that impact the life of thousands of users.
+My main focus are front and back-end development.
+[communicationis clavis est victoria] (communication is the key to success)

 * 🌍  I'm based in Rio de Janeiro, Brazil